illuminatedpast/csun-sca-processing/02-processing/02-05-digitalprocessing.md

 #### Files need to be migrated off physical media:
 1. Create an unprocessed accession folder with the accession number in the appropriate Collection Folder on X *Example: Unprocessed Accession 2023-004*
-2. Capture any relevant data from the physical media (see: Procedures for Imaging Audio-Visual Materials document in H:\SpecialCollectionsArchives\Policies and Procedures\Processing)
+2. Capture any relevant data from the physical media (see: Procedures for Imaging Audio-Visual Materials document on H Policies and Procedures>Processing)
 3. Migrate digital files off physical media
- 1. Archivist: CDs, 3 ¼” floppies, USB drives, hard drives with straightforward files, and other simple physical media QUESTION: Have a dedicated, isolated computer in the workroom or 314 that the Archivists can use (with write-blocker, virus software, ability to generate file directories for accession box lists, disconnected from internet/networks)?
+ 1. Archivist: CDs, 3 ¼” floppies, USB drives, hard drives with straightforward files, and other simple physical media when files are known, contain no viruses, and the overwrite risk is low
- 2. And/or Digital Services Librarian: Hard drives with PII and challenging file formats, Zip drives, VHS tapes, cassette tapes, records, other selected A/V media, 8mm/16mm
+ 2. And/or Digital Services Librarian: Hard drives with PII and challenging file formats, virus or overwriting concerns, Zip drives, VHS tapes, cassette tapes, records, other selected A/V media, 8mm/16mm
- 3. And/or External vendor: 35mm/other film formats, large quantities of VHS/cassette tapes (paid for by specific collection funds or new funding requests to the Dean)
+ 3. And/or External vendor: 35mm/other film formats, large quantities of VHS/cassette tapes (for collections with funding)
 4. Transfer migrated files to the appropriate Unprocessed Accession folder on X.
 5. If transfer of files is successful, dispose of physical media.
 If there are concerns, retain physical media in the accession.
 6. Additional physical media may be discovered later during processing.
 This is ok.